 The mirror in the opening photo of this post is also a reproduction.
 It sits above an antique French server and is another example of how I mix old and new together.
 I felt it was grand enough to keep it in my entryway and it’s flanked by vintage sconces brought back from Italy.
 The server top vignette mixes new frames and china with antique books and silver pieces.

-2. Candlestick holders: Another favorite decor category, I cannot seem to get enough candlestick holders!
+Another favorite decor category I cannot seem to get enough of is candlestick holders!
 I wish I could find more pieces like the altar candlestick above, quite possibly the oldest piece I own, I found it in Florence and it hails from the Renaissance.
 A reproduction piece would be far less costly and when done well they can be quite pretty.
 But I still enjoy having one or two of the real thing.

 This silver candlestick is also antique, found in one of my favorite markets in London.
-The shop owner told me it was originally from Prague and one of the things I love about antiques is the stories they bring with them.
+The shop owner told me it was originally from Prague and among the things I love most about antiques are the stories they bring with them.
 The patina is lovely and as it’s a relatively small piece (compared to a piece of furniture), it was worth the splurge.

 To round out the balance with the pricier pieces, I also collect reproduction candlesticks like the one below.
 They don’t bear the same pedigree, but these are quite tall and that’s a good place to save a bit of money.
 As always, the new pair flanks an antique dough bowl so that the mixed look still carries a vintage feel.